 I’m a software engineer / entrepreneur / strategist and activist who focuses on justice, equity, diversity, inclusion, and intersectionality.
-My current software project is The Nexus Today, an anti-oppressive news aggregator.
 I also consult for and advise tech companies on software engineering, technology, and security.

 For the last fifteen years, my research focus has been on re-imagining computer science as a social science.
 Sex, pleasure, and diversity-friendly software: the article the ACM wouldn’t publish gives an overview of work combining an intersectional diversity perspective with classic software engineering approaches – and the institutional barriers this kind of work tends to encounter.
 Diversity-friendly software and strategy (from TechInclusion Seattle) is a short overview with links out to more.
 The 2017 SXSW presentation, with Shireen Mitchell, goes into detail.

 Other related work includes Transforming Tech with Diversity-friendly software (from TRANSform Tech), a trio of collaborative presentations at the Open Source Bridge conference with Deborah Pierce, Lynn Cyrin, and Tammarrian Rogers, and the resource page on Gender HCI, Feminist HCI, Post-Colonial Computing, Anti-Oppressive Design, and Design Justice.

 - Creating the static analysis tools PREfix and PREfast as founder and CTO of venture-funded startup Intrinsa (acquired by Microsoft in 1999) and then at Microsoft Research, where I was part of a team that won the prestigious “President’s Award” for our industry-leading static analysis work.